bnu05pp/gStoreD/README.md

 ## gStoreD 1.0

 ### Overview
-gStoreD is a distributed RDF data management system (or what is commonly called a “triple store”) that maintains the graph structure of the original [RDF](http://www.w3.org/TR/rdf11-concepts/) data.
+gStoreD is a distributed RDF data management system (or what is commonly called a “triple store”) that is based on “partial evaluation” and maintains the graph structure of the original [RDF](http://www.w3.org/TR/rdf11-concepts/) data.
 Its data model is a labeled, directed multiedge graph, where each vertex corresponds to a subject or an object.
-We also represent a given [SPARQL](http://www.w3.org/TR/sparql11-overview/) query by a query graph Q. Query processing involves finding subgraph matches of Q over the RDF graph G. gStore incorporates an index over the RDF graph (called VS-tree) to speed up query processing.
-VS-tree is a heightbalanced tree with a number of associated pruning techniques to speed up subgraph matching.
+We also represent a given [SPARQL](http://www.w3.org/TR/sparql11-overview/) query by a query graph Q. Query processing involves finding subgraph matches of Q over the RDF graph G.

 ### Install Steps
-System Requirement: 64-bit linux server with GCC, make, readline installed.
+System Requirement: 64-bit linux server with GCC, mpich-3.0.4, make, readline installed.
 *We have tested on linux server with CentOS 6.2 x86_64 and CentOS 6.6 x86_64.
 The version of GCC should be 4.4.7 or later.*

-You can install gStore2.0 in one command.
+You can install gStoreD 1.0 in one command.
 Just run

 `# make`